/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Keep your place tidy, take out the rubbish and put them at designated places

-• Charges may occur if an intern is found to be responsible for damages or loss of housing property.
+• Charges will occur if an intern is found to be responsible for damages or loss of housing property.

 1.5.5.
 Change of Accommodation & Procedure

-The intern can only request to change accommodation or move out when what ABROADER committed in Apartment Description is different from the real one, including heavy damaged facilities which can’t be fixable.
-For any other reasons, please consult with ABROADER.
+The intern can only request to change accommodation or move out when what ABROADER committed in Apartment Description is different from the real one, including heavy damaged facilities which can’t be fixed.
+ABROADER has paid the deposit on behalf of the intern, thus changing house within one renting month is not expected otherwise the full renting month fee is not refundable.

 PROCEDURE:

-In aforementioned events, it is a responsibility of the intern to follow procedure below (before moving to another accommodation that either re-arranged by ABROADER or selfsourced):
+In the aforementioned events, it is the responsibility of the intern to follow the procedure below (before moving to another accommodation that is either re-arranged by ABROADER or self-sourced):

-Step 1: Contact ABROADER’s Program Coordinator to clearly indicate the situation
+Step 1: Contact ABORADER’s Program Coordinator to clearly indicate the situation

 Step 2: